 Cost Increase

 In exceptional circumstances, it may be necessary to increase the Journey or arraignment costs.
 This may be due to currency fluctuations, fuel costs, transport costs, in-country services, or developments beyond our control.
 Although we will do everything possible to avoid any increases, it may be unavoidable.
-Beyond Human Stories Ltd reserve the right to adjust Journey or arrangement costs charged to you and any increase shall not be grounds for refund of all, or part of, any payment made for a Journey.
+Beyond Human Stories Ltd reserves the right to adjust Journey or arrangement costs charged to you and any increase shall not be grounds for refund of all, or part of, any payment made for a Journey.
 Once you make your booking you accept this provision as part of the Terms and Conditions.

 Personal Responsibility